M41 (Johannesburg)

-The M41 is a short metropolitan route in Greater Johannesburg, South Africa.
+The M41 is a short metropolitan route in Boksburg, South Africa.
 It is a very short route connecting Jet Park with Boksburg North.

 Route

-The M41 begins in Jet Park, in the far northern part of Boksburg (south of Kempton Park), at a T-junction with the M57 Road (Pretoria Road).
-It begins by going eastwards to cross the R21 Highway and reach a T-junction with Jones Road south of O. R. Tambo International Airport, near the South African Airways headquarters.
+The M41 begins in Jet Park, in the far northern part of Boksburg (south of Kempton Park), at a T-junction with the M57 road (Pretoria Road).
+It begins by going eastwards to cross the R21 highway and reach a T-junction with Jones Road south of O. R. Tambo International Airport, near the South African Airways headquarters.

 The M41 becomes Jones Road southwards to enter the Bartlett suburb of Boksburg.
-In Bartlett, it turns east, then south as Taijaard Road, then east as Yaldwyn Road, then south as Rondebult Road, to cross the N12 Highway.
-It then reaches a junction with the M44 Road (North Rand Road) and bypasses East Rand Mall to the east.
-It ends shortly thereafter at another junction with the R21 Road (Rietfontein Road) in the suburb of Boksburg North.
+In Bartlett, it turns east, then south as Taijaard Road, then east as Yaldwyn Road, then south as Rondebult Road, to cross the N12 highway.
+It then reaches a junction with the M44 road (North Rand Road) and bypasses East Rand Mall to the east.
+It ends shortly thereafter at another junction with the R21 road (Rietfontein Road) in the suburb of Boksburg North.